 Helen Cheng, B. Comm., LL.B., LL.M., is a lawyer and conflict resolution consultant.
 Her practice focuses on institutional system design, leadership and management training.
 She was previously a crown counsel with the Department of Justice Canada and specialized in Charter litigation.
 Helen contributes on a pro bono basis to a number of organizations that promote grassroots empowerment, such as Women’s Legal Education and Action Fund, and is the founder of Yspace, a grassroots youth program that introduces ideas and skills indispensable to conflict resolution and peacebuilding.
 Helen completed her Master of Law studies at Harvard Law School and her research on ADR theory is published in The Canadian Journal of Law and Jurisprudence.

-Clare Connolly, B.A., PCC, Cert.
+Clare Connolly, BA, MA (Leadership), Cert.
 ConRes., is a facilitator, trainer and professional certified coach who specializes in conflict resolution and leadership development.
-Initially starting in restorative justice, Clare’s background now includes 15+ years as a trainer, coach and facilitator of difficult conversations at the organizational level and in her private practice.
-She joined the Justice Institute as a coach in the Centre for Conflict Resolution in 2008.
+Initially starting in restorative justice, Clare’s background now includes 15+ years as a trainer, coach and facilitator of difficult conversations at the organizational level and in her private practice, as well as being a crisis responder on a national crisis line.
+A coach in the Centre for Conflict Resolution since 2008, Clare has more recently become a facilitator in the Centre for Leadership and Centre for Conflict Resolution.
+She is also a faculty member in the Centre for Community Living at the JIBC, where she helps build conflict resolution skills for those working with vulnerable populations.

-Linda Dobson, MA (Applied Behavioral Science - Leadership), Master Certified Coach (Since 2003 - ICF), Certificates: Mediation, Negotiation and Conflict Coaching, is an accomplished and passionate conflict specialist.
-Linda helps clients secure resolutions to challenging personal and professional conflicts.
-A Certified Conflict Coach (JIBC), Mediator and Master Certified Coach (ICF), Linda works with leaders and teams in both public and private sectors.
-Linda’s clients include Federal, Provincial and Municipal governments.
-Her international work includes Uganda, Mexico, and India.
-Linda has been an Executive Coach and is on the Dispute Resolution Roster for the Government of BC, and the Government of Canada.
+Linda Dobson, MA (Applied Behavioral Science - Leadership), Master Certified Coach (Since 2003 - ICF), Cert.
+ConRes (Mediation/Negotiation), Associate Cert.
+Conflict Coaching, is an accomplished and passionate conflict specialist and speaker.
+Linda helps leaders and teams in both private and public sectors secure resolutions to challenging personal and professional conflicts.
+Her works takes her across Canada(Turtle Island), as well as international work in Peacekeeping and Reconciliation (Uganda), Mexico (Ayuda a los Ninos), and India (National Law University: Mumbai).
+Linda is on the roster with the Conflict Management Services and the Executive Coaching Rosters for government of BC.
 Linda teaches with Justice Institute of BC, University of Calgary, and the National Law University in Mumbai.
-Her work is based on evidence-based theories, models, and strategic skills from dispute resolution, professional coaching, and neuro/behavioral science.
+Her work is based on evidence-based theories, models, and strategic skills from dispute resolution, professional coaching, neuro/behavioral science.

 Mario Govorchin, Cert.
 ConRes., is a dynamic, energetic and entertaining speaker and trainer.
 Much of his work with organizations focuses on conflict resolution, leadership, team development, and change management.
 He is well regarded in his work as an interventionist for organizations experiencing high internal conflict, and has particular strengths as a mediator of multi-party disputes.